LLNL/zfp/docs/source/installation.rst

 :file:`libzfp`.

 On Linux, macOS, and MinGW, |zfp| is easiest compiled using gcc and gmake.
-CMake support is also available, e.g. for Windows builds.
+`CMake <https://cmake.org>`_ support is also available, e.g., for Windows builds.
 See below for instructions on GNU and CMake builds.

 |zfp| has successfully been built and tested using these compilers: